 - 1 tablespoon cold water

-Slide the dough from the peel onto the preheated baking stone(s).
+- Slide the dough from the peel onto the preheated baking stone(s) in the oven.

 - Bake for 20 minutes.
 The loaves will expand and expose some of the inner, uncooked, unglazed dough.